 The coronavirus pandemic has impacted everyone and everyone is trying to go about their lives in a safe manner.
 With so many people spending time at home, now is the perfect time to conduct home improvement projects.
 At the same time, carrying out a home improvement project is going to require supplies.
 While many people are trying to avoid going to the store to buy supplies right now, there are also no contact ways to shop for home improvement supplies.
 Take a look at the tips below and collect supplies for the home improvement project in a safe way.

-Last week’s economic reports included readings on home builder confidence, sales of pre-owned homes and housing starts.
-The Commerce Department also issued a report on building permits issued; weekly reports on mortgage rates and first-time jobless claims were also released.
+Last week’s economic news included readings on housing market conditions, housing starts, building permits issued, and consumer sentiment.
+Weekly readings on mortgage rates and jobless claims were also released.